TheIttyBittyGalaxy/statue/README.md

 ## 💡 Motivation

-As a hobbyist programmer, I really like simplictity of programming with Lua.
-However, my two biggest pain points with it are that there is almost no static analysis, and that you can't make it do much on it's own.
-And that's fair enough, it was a languaged designed to write small scripts embedded into existing environments.
-Inspired by my experience in Lua, and the recent uptick in critical conversations about how to make _useful_ programming languages, I've been inspired to make a programming language inspired by this.
+As a hobbyist programmer I really like the simplicity of Lua, particularly when I'm coding with my "creative hat” on rather than an engineering mindset.
+However, my two biggest pain points with it are that there is almost no static analysis, and that you can't do much with it on its own.
+(And that's fair enough, it was a language designed to write small scripts embedded into existing environments!)

+Inspired by my experience in Lua, and the recent uptick in critical conversations about how to make _useful_ programming languages, I've had lots of programming language ideas swirling around in my head.
+This is my attempt to pull of those ideas together and turn them into something concrete.
+If I like the result, hopefully I'll use the language to actually make things too!

-The idea feels solid enough to me that I'd like to put some effort towards it.
-By all means, feel free to contribute code, thoughts, and ideas!
+The design pillars aren't set in stone, but the general direction feels solid enough to me that I'd like to put some effort towards it.
+Feel free to contribute code if you like, or thoughts and ideas are also welcome!
+Just fork the repo or open an issue, whatever works best :)

 ## 💾 Sample Code